-Satisfied by submitting a thesis which your thesis committee agrees meets the level two standard, or by submitting a paper of at least ten pages which the graduate coordinator agrees meets the level two standard.
+Satisfied by submitting a thesis which the thesis committee agrees meets the level two standard, or by submitting a paper of at least ten pages which the graduate coordinator agrees meets the level two standard.

 The oral defense of the thesis is delivered to the student's advisory committee and includes responses to questions from the committee on subjects related to the thesis topic.
 The master's comprehensive oral examination (PHYS 896EXM) is delivered to the student's advisory committee and covers all areas of theoretical and experimental physics deemed appropriate by the committee.
-The oral defense of thesis or master's comprehensive oral examination may be repeated once, under conditions specified by the committee, upon petition by the student.
+The oral defense of the thesis or the master's comprehensive oral examination may be repeated once, under conditions specified by the committee, upon petition by the student.

 Prior to taking graduate courses numbered 700-799, M.S. students must pass a written examination on undergraduate-level physics.
 Those intending to concentrate in astronomy may also be separately tested on appropriate undergraduate-level material prior to taking astronomy courses numbered 700-799; testing will occur at the discretion of the graduate coordinator.
 The requirement may be satisfied by achieving a satisfactory score on the Physics Major Field Test or Physics GRE.
 While new graduate students may take graduate courses during their first semester with the department (in consultation with the graduate coordinator), they must pass this test before taking graduate courses in subsequent semesters.
-If a student fails to pass the test, he or she will be advised to take appropriate undergraduate courses to remedy those gaps that prevented him or her from passing the test.
+If a student fails to pass the test, they will be advised to take appropriate undergraduate courses to remedy those gaps that prevented them from passing the test.
 Tests taken more than six months prior to enrollment as a graduate student in the department do not fulfill this requirement.

 Physics (M.S.): Concentration in Astronomy — 30 units